 Section 2.2 of the Official Plan contains policy specific to the City's economy.
 As per 2.2.2, the City recognizes the importance of farming activities within the City and will continue to support and protect the continuation and growth of the agricultural industry.
-Introducing cannabis production and processing supports this policy given that producing cannabis is recognized as a form of agriculture and this inherently supports the growth of the agricultural industry.
+Introducing cannabis production and processing facilities supports this policy given that producing cannabis is recognized as a form of agriculture and this inherently supports the growth of the agricultural industry.

-Considering the industrial nature of cannabis production and processing, Section 3.8 Separation and Buffering of Uses, of the Official Plan was utilized to determine the proposed 70 and 300 metre separation distances between cannabis uses and sensitive land uses.
+Considering the industrial nature of cannabis production and processing, Section 3.8 Separation and Buffering of Uses, of the Official Plan was utilized to determine the proposed 70 and 300 metre separation distances between cannabis production and processing facilities and sensitive land uses.
 Using the evaluation matrix within Section 3.8.3., staff concluded that cannabis production and processing would be considered a Medium Use which requires a 70 metre separation distance.
 Medium Uses also constitute a 300 metre area of influence.
-The 70 metre separation distance would be measured from the property line of the subject site and applies to operations equipped with air filtration control.
-The 300 metre separation applies to operations without air filtration control and is considered an area of influence which can be revised based on analysis during the Site Plan Agreement process.
-That is, if additional measures to mitigate potential nuisances are provided and considered acceptable by staff, the 300 metre area of influence can be decreased through a minor variance.
+The 70 metre separation distance would be measured from the building line or crop line of the subject site and applies to operations equipped with air filtration control.
+The 300 metre separation applies to operations without air filtration control.
+If additional measures to mitigate potential nuisances are provided and considered acceptable by staff, the 300 metre setback could be decreased through a minor variance.

-Introducing cannabis production and processing also aligns with the Agriculture objectives prescribed by the Economic Development section of the Official Plan.
+Introducing cannabis production and processing facilities also aligns with the Agriculture objectives prescribed by the Economic Development section of the Official Plan.
 Namely, h) and i) which instruct as follows: identify and explore the development of new markets, crops, agricultural products, value-added processing and value-chain partnerships, locally, regionally and internationally; and, protect the right-to-farm without overly onerous restrictions.
 The former is noted inherently as the formal introduction of cannabis production to the City is anticipated to garner interest from prospective producers.
 With regard to i), Staff feel that the regulations proposed are reasonable given the agricultural and industrial overlap that the uses consist of.